barrychum/passwordless-demo/README.md

 https://barryc.eu.pythonanywhere.com/

-The user database will be reset half-daily.
+The user database will be cleared daily.

 #### WebAuthn process
 WebAuthn (Web Authentication) is a standard for secure authentication on the web using public key cryptography.
 The process involves multiple steps to ensure a secure and user-friendly authentication mechanism.
 Here are the key steps involved in the WebAuthn process: